It isn't always punches and name-calling.

 There are many different forms that sexual bullying could take.
 In addition to physically harming someone in a sexual manner, it can also include any verbal or emotional attacks that seek to humiliate or shame them sexually.

-From name-calling and crude remarks to obscene gestures and uninvited exposure or touching, there are myriad actions categorized under this umbrella.
+From name-calling and crude remarks to obscene gestures and uninvited exposure or touching, there are myriad actions categorised under this umbrella.
 When such comments about a target's appearance or sexual development turn physical, the issue turns from sexual bullying into sexual assault.

 This kind of bullying most often targets girls, though boys can be targets, too.
 And, it's important to keep in mind that the attacks don't only happen between people of opposing genders.
 It's common for girls to sexually bully other girls, shaming them with hurtful labels that expose or insinuate their promiscuity.